rachelhumble/README-generator/README1.md

-# **Title**
+# **Project Title**
-*Description..*
+*Description goes here*

 ## Table of contents:
-1. One 2.
-Two 3.
-Three
+1.One 2.Two 3.Three

 ### Installation:
-TBD
+This is how...

-Usage: Here's how
+Usage: Directions for usage

-License: v1.0
+License: License XYZ

 Contributors: Rachel Humble

-Tests: N/A
+Tests: No tests available

-Questions: Q?
+Questions: Qs?

 **Created by: null**